 Codes 1XX didn't exist in HTTP/1.0, they indicate some additional messages are expected over the same connection.
-For instance 100 Continue indicates the server has accepted the request first part and is expecting something else.
-The 101 Switching Protocols is used when the server wants to upgrade to a higher HTTP version (Upgrade general-header field).
+For instance, 100 Continue indicates the server has accepted the request first part and is expecting something else.
+For instance, the 101 Switching Protocols is used when the server wants to upgrade to a higher HTTP version (see the Upgrade general-header field).